edmaputra/edmaputra.github.io/content/posts/0001-hello-rust.md

 title: 'Hello Rust !'
 showToc: true
 ---
-In this page, I want to share about the progress on how I learn a new programming language called **Rust**.
+As I mention on my previous post, this blog will contains the documentation or progress of my learning process.
+Right now, the **Rust programming language** is attracting my attention, so I want to start a project with it.

+The posts would be posted continuously, according on how far the project would be grow.
+I intent to use the posts as my design right before I implement them to code.

 > Follow the installation in this link: [Rust Official Page](https://www.rust-lang.org/)

 # Code Repository